mushan/daifanle/README.md

-##This is  a webapp for exchanging and sharing nice food for colleagues.
+##For exchanging and sharing the delicious for colleagues.

 ###Compiling And Running: